jpita/jose-pita/README.md

 * Deep links and activities

-We should have deeplinks or activities in the app, this way we can access any part of the app without going through the onboarding and login processes
+We should have deeplinks or activities in the app, this way we can access any part of the app without going through the onboarding and login processes.

+I tried finding the activity with `adb shell dumpsys window windows | grep -E 'mCurrentFocus|mFocusedApp' ` and putting it on the desired capabilities but got a `Permission Denial: starting Intent` error.